Get the Intrinio Financial Data API

-Even with this solid foundation, getting started with the API can be challenging- developers need to understand how to work with a RESTful API AND understand financial data.
+Even with this solid foundation, getting started with the API can be challenging – developers need to understand how to work with a RESTful API and understand financial data.
 This article explains a few of the resources Intrinio has made available to help you get started.
-It contains 4 major sections:
+It contains three major sections:

 - A summary of the tools you’ll need to get started using the API